vaetas/feather_icons_svg/README.md

 }
 ```

-You can also use `FeatherIconsTheme` inherited widget to customize default values for Widget
+You can also use `FeatherIconTheme` inherited widget to customize default values for Widget
 subtree.

 ## Install